bluebrown/moby-ingress/README.md

 type ConfigData struct {
  Global   string             `json:"global,omitempty"`
  Defaults string             `json:"defaults,omitempty"`
+ Frontend map[string]string  `json:"frontend,omitempty"`
  Backend  map[string]Backend `json:"backend,omitempty"`
- // frontend contains merged snippet from backend Frontend map[string]string  `json:"frontend,omitempty"` }
+}

 type Backend struct {
  Port     string            `json:"port,omitempty"`
  Replicas uint64            `json:"replicas,omitempty"`
+ Frontend map[string]string `json:"-"`
  Backend  string            `json:"backend,omitempty"`
- // frontend snippets are executed as template and merged
- // with the frontend config from the ConfigData struct
- // so its no returned as json and not really used in the template Frontend map[string]string `json:"-"`
 }
 ```

+Frontend snippets in the backend struct are executed as template and merged with the frontend config from the ConfigData struct.
+That is why it is not returned as json and not directly used in the template.

 ### Update the template at runtime